 Balthus and his older brother Pierre were born in Paris to Prussian expatriate parents.
 Their father, Erich Klossowski, was an art historian who wrote a noted monograph on Honoré Daumier.
 Erich had grown up in the town of Ragnit in East Prussia, now part of Russia but then in the German Empire, and according to Balthus he belonged to the former Polish petty nobility.
 Their mother Elisabeth Dorothée Spiro Klossowska, usually known as Balladine, was descended from Lithuanian Jews who had emigrated to East Prussia.

-The Klossowski children grew up in an artistic environment, with frequent visits to their household by famous artists and writers, including Rainer Maria Rilke, André Gide, and Jean Cocteau, who would depict the family in scenes in his 1929 novel Les enfants terribles.
+The Klossowski children grew up in an artistic environment, with frequent visits to their household by famous artists and writers, including Rainer Maria Rilke, André Gide, and Jean Cocteau, who depicted the family in scenes in his 1929 novel Les enfants terribles.
 The artists Maurice Denis and Pierre Bonnard were also visitors.
 The children had a Scottish nanny, and Balthus would later say that his first language was English, although his parents spoke German to one another.

 Shortly after the First World War began in 1914 the family were forced to leave Paris in order to avoid deportation due to their German citizenship.
 They settled first in Switzerland, and later in Berlin.
 In 1917 the parents separated, and their mother moved with the two boys to Geneva.
 A year later Balladine became the lover of Rilke, who was impressed with the young Balthus’s artistic talent and helped him to publish his first work in 1921, at the age of thirteen, a book titled Mitsou which included forty drawings by Balthus and a preface by Rilke.
 The comic book style pictures depict the story of a young boy who loses his beloved cat, foreshadowing foreshadowed Balthus’s lifelong fascination with cats.